 b.
 Thirty percent of the degree program for a degree program longer than 33 credits

-4. Exceptions to this policy must be recommended by the graduate program director and approved by the dean of graduate studies.
+4. Exceptions to this policy must be recommended by the graduate program director and approved by the dean of the Graduate School.

 a.
 A regionally accredited institution is an institution that is accredited by one of the following organizations:

 i.
 The Higher Learning Commission, North Central Association of Colleges and Schools